The abuse of historical tragedies is psychological warfare

 In July, a controversy between two TikTok creators, @_madiswan_, also known as Madison, and @yuvaltheterrible, known as Yuval, saw precisely that.
 Madison, a Black content creator, stitched a video claiming that the Holocaust has been weaponized to equate Zionism with Judaism and serve Israeli propaganda.
 Yuval, a pro-Palestinian Jewish content creator, responded by claiming that such thought was bound in antisemitism.
 Yuval set the tragedy of the Holocaust above the trans-Atlantic slave trade and claimed that the Holocaust’s atrocity resides in the fact that “it happened in a civilized society [and] modern world.”

-While Yuval followed the video with a series of nuanced apologies, the case rests that the West widely sympathizes with the Holocaust because its victims were white.
+While Yuval followed the video with a series of nuanced apologies, the case rests as that — the Holocaust is sympathized for in the West because of its Eurocentric approaches in its weaponization.
 Many on social media and wider discourse have pointed out that other crimes against humanity, such as Belgium’s colonial exploitation of Congo during 1885 and 1908 resulting in the deaths of an estimated 10 million enslaved workers, are not nearly as rampant in the public consciousness of the Global North as the Holocaust is.

 The abuse of the Holocaust’s history is only amplified in the case of Zionism.
 In the Israeli narrative, one of the factors for the establishment of the state was to protect the Jewish population in Europe from the rising extreme persecution during the early twentieth century.
 However, by claiming that the only solution for the “Jewish Question” in Europe is to occupy Palestinian lands painted the narrative that Palestinians owed reparations for the Holocaust.
 The narrative works to disregard the accountability of European persecution of Jewish communities and intensifies baseless anti-Arab racism.